Surgery for cervical cancer

 Because it is major surgery you will need counselling beforehand.
 It can be a shock to the system when you are left with stomas (openings from the bowel and bladder onto the abdomen) after surgery and having to learn how to care for them.
 Your doctor or nurse will give you more information and advice if you need this kind of surgery.

-- You should be able to go back to work 4–6 weeks after surgery, depending on your type of job
+You should be able to go back to work 4–6 weeks after surgery, depending on the kind of work you do.

 For more information